3 Simple Tips to Create a Mindful Classroom

 1.)
 Create a mindful morning routine

 Children benefit from routines.
-Routines set expectations, teach time management and establish healthy habits.
+Routines set expectations, teach students about time management and establish healthy habits.
 Children relax into routine and predictable sequences of activities.
 That is why it is important for us to create routines in the classroom.
 Predictable routine = increased interest and participation.

 Try integrating a mindfulness routine every day in the classroom.
 All you need is 5 minutes a day!

 - After the children put away their things, ring a bell or chime and invite students to close their eyes (if they’re comfortable), and take a few deep breaths.

 - During this moment, ask them to pay attention to their breathing and notice their feelings.

 - Then give one minute for them to do a turn-and-talk or to share with the group.